DrJieTao/ba505-docs/final_project/readme.md

 * **The analysis must be fully reproducible, even and especially with new data.** This is to be professional work, subject to prevalent standards.
 Suggestion: create a separate module to load/clean/integrate your data.
 That will allow us to test and reuse your work in other projects.
 * **Descriptive analytics (as in QA400) are sufficient.** However, there is no need to constrain your work.
 If you can apply forecasting or decision modeling, then feel free to do so.
 * **The analysis should stand on its own.** All work will be posted a *public* repository created via GitHub Classroom.
 You will be asked to present your work on the final day of class, but the analysis itself should be readily accessible and understandable from your GitHub repositories without installing any additional software.
-* **Project size and scope should be sufficient to demonstrate mastery of Python, NumPy, Pandas, and Matplotlib.** At a minimum the datasets used should have at least 10K records with a dozen or more fields.
-Further, there should be some opportunity for you to filter/reduce/analyze the data using Pandas and NumPy.
+* **Project size and scope should be sufficient to demonstrate mastery of Python, Pandas, and Matplotlib.** At a minimum the datasets used should have at least 10K records with a dozen or more fields.
+Further, there should be some opportunity for you to filter/reduce/analyze the data using Pandas .
 If the work could just as easily be performed by an undergraduate in Excel, then keep looking for another project.
 * **All data used must be posted in your GitHub repository.** If you are borrowing data from Kaggle, then please cite the original source in your `Readme.md` file.
 It should be possible for anyone to reproduce your work, including collecting the data from original sources.
-* **Document your work.** At a minimum, each analytical step (code cell) should be documented with markdown cells above and below stating your intention (above) and interpretation (below).
-Your notebooks should tell a story about the data. **One should be able to read the rendered notebook in GitHub and know exactly what you did, why you did it, and why we should care about the results.**
+* **Document your work.** At a minimum, each analytical step (code cell) should be documented with markdown cells above and below stating your intention (_above_) and interpretation (_below_).
+Your notebooks should tell a story about the data. **One should be able to read the rendered notebook in GitHub (without running your code or your presentation) and know exactly what you did, why you did it, and why we should care about the results.**

 ## Instructions